Hishan/graphhopper-android/README.md

-This is a simple Eclipse project which uses the graphhoppers routing functionality.
+This is a simple Eclipse project which uses graphhoppers routing functionality.

 * Download this demo [here](https://code.google.com/p/graphhopper/downloads/list)
 * More information about setup, maps creation etc is [in the wiki](https://github.com/graphhopper/graphhopper/wiki/Android)